In this post we will analyze the average and minimum salary in Tbilisi, Georgia. Figures which can be helpful for tourists and expats in the country

 Minimum Salary in Tbilisi, Georgia

-As of August 2016 the minimum salary in Georgia is $137.58 per month according to tradingeconomics.com.
-However, that is primarily reflective of education and fishing industries.
-In Tbilisi minimum monthly wage tends to be higher at $171.
-97 as seen on salaryexplorer.com.
+As of January 2021 there is no official minimum salary in the country of Georgia.
+In Tbilisi minimum monthly wage tends to be somewhere around at $180 per month.
 If you’re thinking of traveling or relocating to Tbilisi for work, it is best to find jobs, which pay in strong currencies such as USD or Euro.